Brisket Tacos

 We’re right around the corner from the 4th of July – can you believe it?
 When I think of the 4th, I immediately think hanging out with friends and family, fireworks, and of course grilling out.

 One of my favorite things to make on the grill is brisket, and smoking is my preferred method.
-My go to sauces and rubs are Stubb’s .
+My go to sauces and rubs are Stubb’s.
 They have a great line of both.
 You can always spot their products easily because of the label – Stubb’s Legendary Bar-B-Q was founded by C.B.
 “Stubb” Stubblefield in Austin, Texas, and his picture appears on every bottle.
 For the Fourth of July, I teamed up with Stubb’s to create a delicious brisket taco bar.
 Brisket is the perfect meat because it can easily feed a crowd, just like tacos!

 When I make tacos, I want anything and everything from fresh guacamole, sour cream, jalapeños, tomatoes, fresh cilantro, cheeses, pico de gallo (I even made blueberry pico).
-With numerous toppings, guests can pick and choose what they like, all the while enjoying hearty brisket.
-It’s delicious and so festive!
+With numerous toppings, guests can pick and choose what they like, all the while enjoying hearty smoked brisket.

 For my brisket, I created this delicious wet rub that included both Stubb’s Steak Spice Rub (I’m obsessed with that stuff, btw) and Original BBQ Sauce.
 It’s hands down the best thing I’ve ever slathered on any hunk of meat.